- Teradata filed a lawsuit against SAP. However, an acquisition by SAP would negate this lawsuit.

 SAP hires the most expensive lawyers that money can buy, but the argument put forward by SAP’s attorneys make no sense.
 And there is something very odd about the Teradata lawsuit.
 First, anticompetitive actions are supposed to be followed up by the FTC, not brought through the court system.
 But the FTC has stopped performing its function, with industry after industry entirely monopolized with the FTC doing nothing about it.

 Our view is that it is quite likely that Teradata would win its anticompetitive complaint against SAP.
 We are less convinced around the IP theft claims in the lawsuit.
-Not because SAP is not as a normal course constantly reverse engineering the products of other companies, and particularly those they are partners with, as we covered in Did SAP Just Invent the Wheel with HANA?
-But SAP has a partnership agreement with Teradata which will have IP sharing clauses, and SAP can point to two acquisitions (Trex and P*Time) which SAP purchased around a year before HANA was introduced and are the basis for most of HANA, which we covered in the article Did Hasso Plattner and His Ph.D.
+Not because SAP is not as an ordinary course consistently reverse engineering the products of other companies, and particularly those they are partners with, as we covered in Did SAP Just Invent the Wheel with HANA?
+But SAP has a partnership agreement with Teradata which will have IP sharing clauses.
+SAP can point to two acquisitions (Trex and P*Time) which SAP purchased around a year before HANA was introduced and are the basis for most of HANA, which we covered in the article Did Hasso Plattner and His Ph.D.
 Students Invent HANA?
-The overall ins and outs of IP theft is murkier than the anti-competitive portion of the lawsuit.
+The overall ins and outs of IP theft are murkier than the anticompetitive portion of the lawsuit.
 And if SAP were to lose, it would be opened up to more lawsuits, because SAP has been using the same tactics described in the Teradata complain against other vendors.
-Actually, it is difficult to see who the Teradata lawsuit can be satisfied without a court order which requires SAP to change how it does business.
+It is difficult to see who the Teradata lawsuit can be satisfied without a court order, which requires SAP to change how it does business.
 And this would probably make it impossible for the FTC to then not investigate SAP.
 And if SAP investigated SAP, they would find a great deal of evidence of anticompetitive behavior.
 SAP’s business model is based upon anticompetitive behavior.
 If SAP were blocked from this, it would go into a steep decline.
 Therefore, SAP really cannot afford to lose the lawsuit against Teradata.

 The Problem with HANA